dact-chant/PyCantus/docs/source/development_docs.md

 Classes related to data model has its implementations in `models` folder.

 For all four data classes we can divide their data attributes into to groups:
-- data related (data fields based on CantusCorpus v1.0 structure)
+- Data related (data fields based on CantusCorpus v1.0 structure)
-- functional (quality-of-life fields such as locking or more flexible melody handling)
+- Functional (quality-of-life fields such as locking or more flexible melody handling)

 Besides that, some of the data model classes has convenience methods described bellow.